scribu/wp-front-end-editor/readme.txt

 == Frequently Asked Questions ==

+= I double click on a field and nothing happens.
+Why? =

+Because the javascript is not loaded.
+Make sure your theme has wp_footer() somewhere in footer.php

 = If I use this plugin, won't everybody be able to edit my content? =

 No. To edit a field, a user must be logged in and have the right permissions.
 For example, to edit the post content from the front-end, a user must be able to edit the post content from the regular back-end editor.